Inmate pleads guilty in 2019 death of other inmate

 PERU — A Miami County Correctional Facility inmate who police say killed a fellow inmate in May 2019 has now pleaded guilty for his role in the incident.

-According to court records filed through the Miami County Clerk’s Office, Michael Parrish plead guilty in court last week to a Level 1 felony charge of murder in the death of Richard Carrell, 56, whose body was found in his C Unit C by a correctional officer on May 19, 2019.
+According to court records filed through the Miami County Clerk’s Office, Michael Parrish pleaded guilty in court last week to a Level 1 felony charge of murder in the death of Richard Carrell, 56, whose body was found in his Unit by a correctional officer on May 19, 2019.

 An autopsy at the time ruled the cause of death to be suffocation by strangulation, and further investigation into Carrell’s death led police to arrest Parrish — who had been Carrell’s cellmate.